Kahn/freetel/dilimesh/README.txt

 3/ Dilimesh will find new nodes automatically.
 Drag bouncing nodes to the correct position on map.

-4/ Mouse over or click to get node IP and packet loss.
-Right click to delete node.
-Colours:
+4/ Mouse over or click on a node to get IP and packet loss.
+If nodes are running signal strength daemon signal strengths of adjacent nodes will also be displayed.

+5/ Click on links to get "Distance" stats on lower right hand side.

+5/ Node colours:
      * blue  - packet loss < 10%
      * red   - packet loss between 10% and 90%
      * black - packet loss > 90%

-5/ "Update Enable" will update packet loss and network links
+5/ "Update Enable" will update packet loss, network links and signal
-    automatically.
+    strength automatically.

 Debugging